ltex-plus/ltex-plus/pages/ltex-ls-plus/cli-usage.md

 ## Startup

-It is recommended to use the startup scripts `bin/ltex-cli` (Linux, Mac) and `bin\ltex-cli.bat` (Windows) to start LTeX+ CLI.
+It is recommended to use the startup scripts `bin/ltex-cli-plus` (Linux, Mac) and `bin\ltex-cli-plus.bat` (Windows) to start LTeX+ CLI.
 These scripts are only part of the released versions (they are not contained in the source repository).

 The startup scripts can be controlled by the following environment variables: